shobit1337/palindrome-birthday/README.md

 🔗Live Link🔗 [Palindrome Birthday App](https://palindrome-birthday-webapp.netlify.app/)

 > Note: This project was build by me from scratch.
-It is markThirteen project for the admission process in neogcamp by Tanay Pratab more info at: [neog.camp](https://neog.camp)
+It is markThirteen project for the admission process in neogcamp by Tanay Pratap, more info at: [neog.camp](https://neog.camp)

 # Stack